fogus/spiel/pyramidenspiel/initiative/README.markdown

 Through a technique called "sacrificing" a player can indeed manipulate the initiative stack and move colors up and down the stack from 1 to 3 slots at a time.
 To sacrifice a piece, a player only needs to place it under the pyramid that they wish to play on their turn.
 That is, the player plays two pyramids on a turn, the one on the top being the placed piece and the one on the bottom being the sacrificed piece.
 The size of the sacrificed piece then gives them 1 to 3 points (small = 1, medium = 2, large = 3) for use in making piece swaps on the initiative stack.

 A piece swap on the initiative stack only means that the player chooses a piece in the stack and swaps it with the piece either on top or under it.
+This allows the player to redefine the color precedence and (potentially) make their placed color higher on the stack for the purpose of retaining initiative.
+But beware, either the leader or the responder can sacrifice on any play, so the initiative stack might change a few times during a round.

+**TODO: add an example**

 ### Calling a color